EECOLOR/playground/little-spec/documentation/GettingStarted.md

-Getting started
+**This documentation is generated from `documentation.GettingStarted`**

+---
-To create a specification, extend an object or class with Specification and create a fragment.
-An empty fragment results in a TODO.
+To create a specification, extend an object or class with `Specification` and create a fragment.
+An empty fragment results in a `TODO`.
 ```scala
 import org.qirx.littlespec.Specification